cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 - How to parallelize test runs
 - How to group test runs
 - Strategies for grouping test runs
-- How test spec load-balancing works
+- How load-balancing of tests worksworks
-- Gaining better insights into tests with Dashboard spec views
+- What test insights are available on the Dashboard

 {% endnote %}